Anglican Church of Australia: History

 Although the Book of Common Prayer remains the official standard for Anglican belief and worship in Australia, An Australian Prayer Book (AAPB) was published in 1978 after a prolonged revision of liturgy.
 Another alternative service book, A Prayer Book for Australia (APBA), was published in 1995.

 In 1985 the general synod of the Australian church passed a canon to allow the ordination of women as deacons.
 In 1992 the general synod approved legislation allowing dioceses to ordain women to the priesthood.
 Dioceses could choose to adopt the legislation.
 In 1992, 90 women were ordained in the Anglican Church of Australia and three others who had been ordained overseas were recognised.
 After decades of debate, women's ordination is rejected in a minority of dioceses.
 As of November 2024, only two (Sydney and North-West Australia) of the 23 dioceses have never ordained women as priests.
 A third diocese (Armidale) has ordained two women as priests but limited their service to the Anglican girls school and does not ordain women as priests for its churches.
 In 2008, Kay Goldsworthy was ordained as an assistant bishop for the Diocese of Perth, thus becoming the first woman consecrated as a bishop of the Anglican Church of Australia.
 Sarah Macneil was elected in 2013 to be the first female diocesan bishop in Australia.
 In 2014 she was consecrated and installed as the first female diocesan bishop in Australia (for the Diocese of Grafton in New South Wales).

 The church remains a major provider of education and welfare services in Australia.
 It provides chaplains to the Australian Defence Force, hospitals, schools, industry and prisons.
 Senior clergy such as Peter Jensen, former Archbishop of Sydney, have a high profile in discussions on a diverse range of social issues in contemporary national debates.
 In recent times the church has encouraged its leaders to talk on such issues as indigenous rights; international security; peace and justice; and poverty and equity.
 The current primate is Mark Short, bishop of Canberra and Goulburn, who commenced in the role on 1 November 2025.
 Short is the first-ever non-metropolitan bishop to serve as primate and the first evangelical to hold the post since Marcus Loane of Sydney retired in 1982.

 Like other religious groups, the church has come under criticism in light of cases of sexual abuse by clergy and others.
+For example, in 2003, one of the former leading clergy was defrocked for sexual misconduct involving a 14 year old girl.
+Victor Roland Cole relinquished his holy orders at the request of then Archbishop of Sydney, Peter Jensen.